DMacMakes/dmdocs/content/en/torrens/ise102/week1/index.md

 ### Instructing The Computer

-Before we write computer language, let's write the instructions in a language we know.
-English!
+Before we write computer language, let's write the instructions in a language we know, English.

-Computer, please:
+> "Dear computer, please..
-1. Ask us for our name
+> 1. Ask us for our name
-2. Receive our name via keyboard
+> 2. Receive our name via keyboard
-3. Remember our name
+> 3. Remember our name
-4. Know the special knighting words
+> 4. Know the special knighting words
-5. Combine our name with the knighting words
+> 5. Combine our name with the knighting words
-6. Point out the resulting sentence, so we know we're knights.
+> 6. Point out the resulting sentence, so we know we're knights. "

 ## Exercise: Knights Journey in C++